argoproj/argo-cd/docs/operator-manual/config-management-plugins.md

 4. Verify your sidecar has started properly by viewing the Pod and seeing that two containers are running `kubectl get pod -l app.kubernetes.io/component=repo-server -n argocd`
 5. Write log message to stderr and set the `--loglevel=info` flag in the sidecar.
 This will print everything written to stderr, even on successfull command execution.

+## Debugging a CMP as a service

+If you are actively developing a services based CMP then things should be more familiar than as a sidecar.
+You still need to bear in mind that CMP errors are cached by the repo-server in Redis.
+Restarting the repo-server Pod will not clear the cache.
+Always do a "Hard Refresh" when actively developing a CMP so you have the latest output.

 ### Other Common Errors
 | Error Message | Cause |